alperenproo/ovson/README.md

 # OVson

+A lot changed but im too lazy to update this readme file just try it and see

 ## Features
 - Api keyless stat fetching
 - Automatically gets players in your game and fetches stats (real fast)